EthanAdamm/FORENSICCONCEPT/README.md

 # FORENSICCONCEPT: Transferable Forensic Concepts for AIGI Detection
-[ICML2026]The official implementation of FORENSICCONCEPT in PyTorch.
+Welcome you to the official repository for our method presented in "FORENSICCONCEPT: Transferable Forensic Concepts for AIGI Detection."